replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 A repeatable config item copies a YAML array entry or YAML document for as many values as are provided.
 Any number of values can be added to a repeatable item to generate additional copies.

 ::note
-Repeatable Items only work for text, textarea, and file types.
+Repeatable items only work for text, textarea, and file types.
 :::

 To make an item repeatable, set `repeatable` to true